ILGSupreme/AdonEngine/README.md

 # AdonEngine

+#LATEST VERSION:
+There is a bug where the compiler will complain if you build the engine in debug mode, build it in release mode for both project!

 Adon engine is a small engine, made for educational and fun factors .
 We will be constantly be making progress and updates.

 Installation of solution files: